 wp-content directory is outside of the installation path, you may want to also add that as an extra ‘included path’, to allow indexing of plugin and theme files.

-PhpStorm’s indexing of the WP codebase really supercharges the use of action and filter hooks.
-This is probably my favourite new feature and it comes in a number of parts.
+PhpStorm’s indexing of the WordPress codebase really supercharges the use of action and filter hooks.
+This is probably my favourite feature and it comes in a number of parts.

 Navigation to a Hook’s Callback